trentlarson/endorser-ch/sql/README.md

 CREATE TABLE give_provider (
-    giveHandleId TEXT, -- handleId of the GiveAction which has this as a provider providerHandleId TEXT -- handleId of the provider claim );
+    giveHandleId TEXT, -- handleId of the GiveAction which has this as a provider providerHandleId TEXT, -- handleId of the provider claim

+    -- whether both giver and provider have confirmed this relationship (boolean, 1 = confirmed) -- (This does not mean that receipt is confirmed, but that both sides of --  the give/provider relationship agree that this linkage is correct.) linkConfirmed INTEGER DEFAULT 0
+);

 CREATE TABLE jwt (